 Economic Education improves public knowledge about the Federal Reserve System, monetary policy implementation, and promoting financial stability through the Museum and programs for K-16 students and educators, and the community.

-Most macroeconomic models for monetary policy analysis are approximated around a zero-inflation steady state, but most central banks target inflation at a rate of about 2 percent.
-Many economists have recently proposed even higher inflation targets to reduce the incidence of the zero lower bound (ZLB) constraint on monetary policy.
-In this survey, we show the importance of appropriately accounting for a low, positive trend inflation rate for the conduct of monetary policy.
-We first review empirical research on the evolution and dynamics of U.S. trend inflation, as well as some proposed new measures to assess the volatility and persistence of trend-based inflation gaps.
-Then we construct a generalized New Keynesian model that accounts for a positive trend inflation rate.
-We find that, in this model, higher trend inflation is associated with a more volatile and unstable economy and tends to destabilize inflation expectations.
-This analysis offers a note of caution in evaluating recent proposals to address the existing ZLB situation by raising the underlying rate of inflation.
+Most macroeconomic models for monetary policy analysis are approximated around a zero inflation steady state, but most central banks target an inflation rate of about 2 percent.
+Many economists have recently proposed even higher inflation targets to reduce the incidence of the zero lower bound constraint on monetary policy.
+In this survey, we show that the conduct of monetary policy should be analyzed by appropriately accounting for the positive trend inflation targeted by policymakers.
+We first review empirical research on the evolution and dynamics of U.S. trend inflation and some proposed new measures to assess the volatility and persistence of trend-based inflation gaps.
+We then construct a Generalized New Keynesian model that accounts for a positive trend inflation.
+In this model an increase in trend inflation is associated with a more volatile and unstable economy and tends to destabilize inflation expectations.
+This analysis offers a note of caution regarding recent proposals to address the existing zero lower bound problem by raising the long-run inflation target.